owhite/video_generation/narrative.md

-#elif defined(TP128)
-#define MAX_MOTOR_PHASE_CURRENT 350.0f //350A seems like a reasonable upper limit for these
-#define DEFAULT_MOTOR_POWER 12000.0f   //Go on, change this to 15000
-#define DEFAULT_FLUX_LINKAGE 0.0167f   //Set this to the motor linkage in wB
-#define DEFAULT_MOTOR_Ld 0.000032f     //Henries
-#define DEFAULT_MOTOR_Lq 0.000046f     //Henries
-#define DEFAULT_MOTOR_R 0.0080f        //Ohms
-#define DEFAULT_MOTOR_PP 5             //Pole Pairs
-// This assumes a 6.5mohm motor
-// 1.5mohm of MOS and cable.
-// With such low resistance, it becomes important

 This is a tutorial to flash MESC firmware to a MP2 electronic speed controller

 Before I start I'd like to thank my friends who have done most of the work with developing this firmware and ESC.